GIScience/ohsome-api/docs/http-response-status.rst

 HTTP Response Status
 ====================

-List of HTTP status codes and respective descriptions.
+List of HTTP status codes and possible messages.

 2xx success
 -----------
 ``200 OK`` - standard response for successful GET or POST requests.

+.. note:: If an error occurs during a data-extraction request, the result will be a broken GeoJSON containing the error JSON object at the end.
+In this case, the ohsome API will give back a 200 response status.

 4xx client errors
 -----------------